gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 In the figure above, first, the master sends a timing request by calling `sendTimingReq`, which in turn calls `recvTimingResp`.
-The slave, returns true from `recvTimingResp`, which is returned from the call to `sendTimingReq`.
+The slave, returns true from `recvTimingReq`, which is returned from the call to `sendTimingReq`.
 The master continue executing, and the slave does whatever is necessary to complete the request (e.g., if it is a cache, it looks up the tags to see if there is a match to the address in